 Tamsyn joined Ability Centre in January 2018 in the role of Chief People Officer.
 Tamsyn is a strategic Human Resources professional specialising in fostering values based cultures with a focus on driving innovation, service improvement and productivity in conjunction with best practice leadership and management.
 Tamsyn’s career in People and Culture has spanned more than two decades, and has most recently involved delivering a restructure of the Northern Territory Department of Health.

 Lorraine joined Ability Centre in September 2017 in the role of Chief Innovation and Development Officer.
 Lorraine possesses decades of experience across many sectors including health, social services and disability.
 A former speech pathologist, Lorraine has held many notable positions before joining Ability Centre including deputy CEO of LeadershipWA and Executive Director NDIS Operations where she lead the State Wide operations of WA NDIS including the rollout of the NDIS.
 Lorraine has a long history of working in a way which has positive social impacts whilst balancing business imperatives and delivering innovative solutions in complex environments.

 Acting Executive General Manager Therapy & Health Services

 Catherine joined Ability Centre in 2009 as Manager Early Intervention Program.
 Catherine has over two decades of clinical experience, holding a number of leadership roles within the healthcare industry.
 Catherine strives to create an environment of innovation and best practice to ensure customers are able to achieve their goals and, are valued members of the community.
-Catherine holds a Bachelor of Science - Occupational Therapy, Graduate Diploma - Education, Graduate Certificate - Health Services Management.
+Catherine holds a Bachelor of Applied Science (Occupational Therapy), Graduate Diploma - Education, Graduate Certificate - Health Services Management.
 She is a Fellow of Leadership WA.